vimpostor/blog/content/meta/about.md

 toc = false
 +++

-I am a developer from Germany.
-I got a masters degree in computer science from RWTH Aachen university.
+I am a developer, FOSS advocate and musician from Germany with a masters degree in computer science from RWTH Aachen university.
-On this blog I post about random stuff I'm interested in, mainly related to topics in computer science.

 All content on this blog is licensed under the terms of the [CC-BY-SA-4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).